Asics Novablast 4 vs. Hoka Clifton 9: the battle between the most searched running shoes on Google

 Posted on 05-09-2024

-During the months of July and August, two shoes have dominated Google searches: the Asics Novablast 4 and the Hoka Clifton 9 Both are designed for a profile of runners who value cushioning, comfort and versatility in medium and long workouts, but each one does it in its own way.
+During July and August, two shoes have dominated Google searches: the Asics Novablast 4 and the Hoka Clifton 9.
+Both are designed for a profile of runners who value cushioning, comfort and versatility in medium and long workouts, but each one does it in its own way.
 At RUNNEA we've decided to pit them against each other in a direct duel to solve a key question: which is the best shoe for your feet this fall?

 Not sure which running shoe to choose?